Agosto/iotcore-raspbian-demo/README.md

 Yellow - Device is receiving a config update from IOT Core.

+Purple - Device is receiving an HTTP `OPTIONS` request

-Under normal operation, you should see the following Indiciators.
+Under normal operation, you should see the following Indicators.

 **Unprovisioned Device**
 - Red